PiotrG1996/AMR/README.md

 #### 1. goal_subscriber

-This file includes class "goal_subscriber" with functions to subscribe goals and recive messages whether an array with goals has been sent.
+This file includes a class "goal_subscriber" with functions to subscribe goals and recive messages whether an array with goals has been sent.

 #### 2. vel_publisher

-This file includes class "vel_publisher" with functions to publish a velocity of a robot.
-There are two different types of speed and one function to stop the robot.
+This file includes a class "vel_publisher" with functions to publish the velocity of a robot.
+There are two different types of speed and a one function to stop the robot.

 - Linear motion - defines movement of the robot in a straight line.
 - Angular velocity - defines the angular speed of the robot.